 Come on, we all do it … start watching a movie only to find yourself scrolling through your emails 10 minutes later.
 With advances in technology meaning, you can access almost all communications on a mobile device, you’ll often find yourself swapping from your personal Instagram feed to a work email to LinkedIn within the space of 10 minutes.

-The reality of this screen surfing means effective marketing needs to resonate with the intended recipient quickly, whenever, and wherever, whether that’s suited and booted and at their desk, or in their PJs on the sofa.
+The reality of this screen surfing means effective marketing needs to resonate with the intended recipient quickly, whenever, and wherever, whether that’s suited and booted at their desk, or in their PJs on the sofa.
 Marketing communications that can’t engage the audience quickly, that are too longwinded or formal, will quickly find themselves forgotten.

 Customers only want to read what’s relevant to them

 With the growth in digital marketing, the amount of content that consumers are exposed to daily is at an all-time high.
-The way to reach your intended audience is to make sure your marketing material is relevant, engaging and offers them solutions to problems they currently need to solve.
+The way to reach your intended audience is to make sure your marketing material is relevant, and engaging and offers them solutions to problems they currently need to solve.
 Content that bamboozles with facts or stats or formal language will no longer make you stand out in the daily tidal wave of digital marketing.

 Customers increasingly expect marketing to be more personal